Faso Latido: Reception

 Faso Latido was generally met with negative feedback.
 The band treats this album just like Weezer's Pinkerton and the members of the band openly admit they dislike this album.
 When playing songs from the album live, they apologize to the fans for playing the song.
 However, many fans cite this album as the best from A Static Lullaby.

 Absolute Punk reviewer Scott Weber was very critical of the album, particularly for the high amounts of clean singing.
 Weber said the screams in "Stand Up" were awkward and out of place with the "laid back musicianship" and the song sounded like any other radio song with screaming.
 He did however praise the song "Radio Flyer's Last Journey" for its energy.

 A more positive review came from Melodic.net's Kaj Roth.
 Roth commented on the more commercial and melodic sound of the album, and said fans of the debut ...And Don't Forget to Breathe would be very disappointed.
 Roth concluded by saying the band's energy and attitude make up for the change in sound, but said the album doesn't have many stand out tracks.
 Another positive review came from Allmusic.
 The reviewer praised "Radio Flyer's Last Journey" for its chugging guitar riffs and "Half Man, Half Shark; Equals One Complete Gentleman" for use of a delay-pedal.
 Another praise was the band's lyrical content, which was different from "the usual emo notebook romance".

 Though the album received lukewarm reception from both fans and critics, Faso Latido is the band's highest charting album on the Billboard 200, charting at no. 129.

+In a retrospective review, musician Diegetic, writing for Lonely Ghost Records, praised the album for its use of dynamics and unique production techniques that were not common in post-hardcore at the time.

+Copy protection controversy

+In November 2005, it was revealed that Sony BMG was distributing albums with Extended Copy Protection, a controversial feature that automatically installed rootkit software on any Microsoft Windows machine upon insertion of the disc.
+In addition to preventing the CDs contents from being copied, it was also revealed that the software reported the users' listening habits back to Sony BMG and also exposed the computer to malicious attacks that exploited insecure features of the rootkit software.
+Faso Latido was listed among the 52 CDs that were known to contain the software, which Sony discontinued the usage of on November 11, 2005.
+The company recalled this and other titles affected by XCP, and asked customers to return copies affected by the software to Sony BMG in exchange for copies in which the software was absent.